newhouseb/potatogpt/readme.md

 ### How were the weights generated?

 The weights were generated using the python notebook found in this repository.
 I spent a while trying to figure out if I could read the raw tensorflow checkpoints but doing so without third party libraries is tough.
 Tensorflow stores weights in a vaguely LevelDB-like SSTable format "for efficiency" but after reading a bunch of enterprise-grade Google C++, I decided to just write each tensor to disk in a structured format.
 This ended up being smaller than the "optimized" tensorflow checkpoint format and way faster to load than anything else I tried ¯\_(ツ)_/¯

+### Can we make Tensorflow or PyTorch typesafe?

+I'm not sure!
+Python looks to have generic types, but without conditional types it is tricky to have any meaningful dynamic behavior.
+I would love to be proven wrong here.